WARTIME ADVISORY | LEVEL 4 | CYBER CONFLICT

 • live competitive environments and capture-the-flag scenarios

-This page serves as the official historical archive of the DroneWarz program, now folded into Force Labs and maintained by the Cyber Defense Center.
+This page serves as the official page for the DroneWarz program, formerly located at DroneWarz.com, now folded into the Cyber Defense Center.

-The purpose of preserving this work is threefold:
+The purpose of combining this program is threefold:

-DroneWarz explored critical vulnerabilities and emerging threats in UAV and autonomous systems before they became widely recognized security concerns.
+DroneWarz explored critical vulnerabilities and emerging threats in UAV and autonomous systems before these threats became widely recognized security concerns.

 The program was built and operated by a dedicated community of volunteers, researchers, and partners who contributed to advancing drone security knowledge.